Utilize the Arpio API to programmatically access information about your Arpio applications

 python create-api-key.py bRcJWQDuX3rOGn3Gv5wTQT example@example.com

-Remember to save it securely! (e.g. .env
+Remember to save both or their combination securely! (e.g. .env

 , export